semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-its-debts.md

 <div class="highlight"><pre><code>http://localhost:9200<span style="color: orange">/index/type</span><span style="color: chartreuse">/_search</span></code></pre></div>

-As you might guess, we will use either `-d` option of curl, providing then our JSON query, or the `--data-binary` query, by indicating it the path to the file that contains the JSON query.
+As you might guess, we will either use `-d` option of curl, providing then our JSON query, or the `--data-binary` query, by indicating the path to the file that contains the JSON query.

 **The response**

 The response depends on your DSL query, and is composed of a document.
-All Along this article, I will detail separately each response.
+Along this article, I will separately detail each response.

 **Full example**